Loirooriol/contents/README.md

 When its [`display`](https://www.w3.org/TR/css-display-3/#the-display-properties) property computes to [`none`](https://www.w3.org/TR/css-display-3/#valdef-display-none), the pseudo-element and the actual contents of the originating element generate no boxes. [`::marker`](https://drafts.csswg.org/css-pseudo-4/#marker-pseudo), [`::before`](https://www.w3.org/TR/css-pseudo-4/#selectordef-before) and [`::after`](https://www.w3.org/TR/css-pseudo-4/#selectordef-after) pseudo-elements generate boxes as ausual, according to their [`display`](https://www.w3.org/TR/css-display-3/#the-display-properties) and [`content`](https://drafts.csswg.org/css-content-3/#content-property) properties.

+When attached to a replaced element, the `::contents` pseudo-element has no effect.

+> **Issue:**
+> What about "kinda-replaced" elements?

 > **Example**
 >
 > The [fictional tag sequence](https://www.w3.org/TR/css-pseudo-4/#fictional-tag-sequence) for this HTML fragment with the following rules